 Another important aspect of caring for your asphalt pavement is ensuring that water can drain away from the surface.
-If water pools on your pavement for too long, it can cause the surface to crack or deteriorate.
+Water pools on your pavement for too long and can cause the surface to crack or deteriorate.
 This means ensuring that your gutters and downspouts are clear of debris and that your grading slopes away from the house.

 Finally, be careful about what products you use to de-ice your pavement in the winter.
-Some de-icers can be harmful to asphalt, so it’s important to choose a safe product for use on pavement.
+Some de-icers can be harmful to asphalt, so choosing a safe product for use on the pavement is important.
 One of the best options is calcium chloride, which effectively won’t damage your pavement.

 As you can see, asphalt paving is a complex process that requires careful planning and skilled workmanship.
-If you’re thinking about having an asphalt pavement installed on your property, it’s important to consult with a professional contractor who has experience with this type of project.
+If you’re considering having asphalt pavement installed on your property, it’s important to consult a professional contractor with experience with this type of project.
 Not only will they be able to give you an accurate estimate of the costs involved, but they’ll also be able to help ensure that your pavement is properly installed and cared for over the years.
-With proper maintenance and care, your new asphalt driveway or parking lot should last for many years to come.
+With proper maintenance and care, your new asphalt driveway or parking lot should last many years.